 Child Custody disputes arise when married or unmarried parties cannot agree on the custody and visitation schedule.
 Child custody disputes are often the most contentious.

 Child support follows child custody and is most often dictated by statutory formula.

-No formula exists for determining alimony.
-The statute outlines sets of factors for the Court to determine when making an alimony award.
-Infidelity has no bearing on an alimony award.
+No formula exists for determining spousal support.
+The statute outlines sets of factors for the Court to determine when making a spousal support award.
+Infidelity has no bearing on a spousal support award.

 After an order for custody exists a party may want to modify that order.
 Law exists that determines under what circumstances a person can file a motion for a custody modification.